cloudfoundry-attic/lattice-release/README.md

 In the spirit of [free software](http://www.fsf.org/licensing/essays/free-sw.html), **everyone** is encouraged to help improve this project.

+Please submit pull requests against the **develop branch**.
+Only the continuous integration system commits to master.

 Here are some ways *you* can contribute:

 * by using alpha, beta, and prerelease versions